 Less than half of Grisla's folk survived the tide.
 So many were lost.
 Those who managed to make it to shore ran to the eastern woodlands, yet one paladin tarried a moment at the edge of the forest and watched the battle from afar.
 This was Kefi, and he saw the golden figure of High Captain Ranraki charge through the ranks on Kedteer, Aethir soaring above her, riding straight toward a northern commander.
 When she reached the commander atop his horse, she pierced his chest with her lance and sent him to the ground.
 It took the largest barbarian the Paladin had ever seen to stop Ranraki in her onslaught.
 The huge dreowu must have been a heathen ally of supernatural strength for when Ranraki stabbed out his eye, the massive hulk snapped the shaft from his socket and wrestled both rider and lion to the ground.
 A mob then descended on the High Capatin in fury and she disappeared from the Kefi's view.
 The majestic Aethir dove at the dreowu one last time before climbing back into to sky and vanishing, free now that her master was gone.
 Kefi knew his High Captain had perished.
 He turned away and fled after his people into the night.

-Forsaken by an Empire that had forced them to fight in a foreign land, the remaining people of Khad Zhere made their may through many perilous places and peoples before reaching the sanctuary of the Northern Islands where many of their Iztani kinspeople remained.
-Rejecting the Empire that had abandoned them, Grisla's people took up new leadership and formed a House of the Realm under the name of A’quilah, from Grisla's vision of Qui'leth the Plumed: a being like the soaring eagle of Sabrah Ranraki Il’Labor.
+The remaining people of Khad Zhere made their way through many perilous places and peoples before reaching the sanctuary of the Northern Islands where many of their Iztani kinspeople remained.
+Rejecting the empire that had abandoned them, Grisla's people took up new leadership and formed a House of the Realm under the name of A’quilah, from Grisla's vision of Qui'leth the Plumed: a sigil in shape like Aethir, the soaring eagle of Sabrah Ranraki Il’Labor.
 Though only thirteen paladins had survived the retreat from Khad Zhere, they reformed in A'quilah-Aden as the Paladins of Justice under the guidance of Grisla’s wisdom.